52-hertz whale: History

 The 52-hertz whale was discovered by a team from the Woods Hole Oceanographic Institution.
 Its call was first detected in 1989, then again in 1990 and 1991.
-In 1992, following the end of the Cold War, the U.S. Navy partially declassified the recordings and technical specifications of its SOSUS anti-submarine hydrophone arrays, and made SOSUS available for oceanographic research.
+In 1992, following the end of the Cold War, the U.S. Navy partially declassified the recordings and technical specifications of its SOSUS anti-submarine hydrophone arrays, and it made SOSUS available for oceanographic research.
 As of 2014, the whale had been detected every year since.

 In media

 Films

 The Loneliest, a short mockumentary film about two women searching for the loneliest whale, was made by Lilian T. Mehrel with support from an Alfred P. Sloan Foundation production grant.

 The animated short film The Phantom 52 premiered at the Sundance Film Festival in January 2019.
 The film was written and directed by Geoff Marslett, and stars Tom Skerritt as the loneliest whale.

 The feature-length documentary The Loneliest Whale: The Search for 52, directed by Joshua Zeman, the director of Cropsey, and executive producers Leonardo DiCaprio and Adrian Grenier, was commercially released by Bleecker Street on July 9, 2021.
 The film follows Zeman and a group of five scientists and oceanographers on a quest to find the whale off the coast of California.
 Funded through a Kickstarter campaign, the film received generally positive reviews among critics, holding an approval rating of 86% based on 35 reviews on Rotten Tomatoes.
 Time's Stephanie Zacharek called the film "both invigorating and calming to watch," while Katie Walsh wrote in the Los Angeles Times that the film is "a modern-day Moby Dick with a conservationist bent" that "surprises, delights and will keep you on the edge of your seat."
 Sheri Linden of The Hollywood Reporter wrote that "the film's epilogue caps the action with a rapturous surprise", referring to the sighting – complete with film footage – of a blue whale-fin whale hybrid, believed to be the source of the 52 Hz calls.

 In 2025, the animated short film Whale 52 - Suite for Man, Boy, and Whale screened at Manhattan's IFC Center and at the Woodstock Film Festival.
 Based on the legend of the loneliest whale, the film was animated by Bill Plympton, and stars writer and performer Bruce Vilanch.